 Lamar State College-Port Arthur is an E-Verify Employer.

 Instructor reports to the Director of the Inmate Education Program.
 The instructor will be responsible for providing instruction for the Inmate Education Program.
 Duties and responsibilities include providing classroom instruction of mathematics classes using face-to-face delivery, using leadership in the implementation of curriculum.
+Develop and implement Core Assignment to be given to all students each semester.
+The successful applicant must be capable of meeting clearance requirements of the FCC-Beaumont and Texas Dept. of Criminal Justice.
 Perform other duties as assigned.Minimum Qualifications:

 Master’s degree and 18 hours graduate credit in math required for credit classes from a regionally accredited institution of higher education is required.
 Bachelor’s degree required for remedial math classes.
 Ability to maintain confidentiality and demonstrate sensitivity to the needs of students from diverse backgrounds.